laulin/ceres/README.md

 # Ceres

 Ceres is the goddess of the agriculture.
-Take a seed and just call Ceres to make it grow the plant.
-After that, you just have to crop the result :)
+Take a seed, plant it and call Ceres to make it grow.
+After that, you just have to harvest the result :)

 It is the same idea that drive this tool : let the computer work for you !
 Seriously, the Ceres tool is a code generator based on model/template.